alefore/weblog/ten-years-of-edge.md

 (such as file-related and many other system calls) offer async versions, they tend to be cumbersome and brittle
-–you can't use types to ensure that you don't accidentally call a blocking version.
+–*e.g.*, you can't use types
+to ensure that you don't accidentally call a blocking version.
 Using the regular sync versions in separate threads tends to be easier.

 As an example,